 By Ruth Puddefoot

-For years, as a journalist passionate about the environment and marine conservation, it has been my dream to help protect this natural wonder and report on what is really happening.
-While headlines often bombard us with conflicting opinions about the Reef’s health, I wanted to find out for myself, what is it actually like to be part of a coral restoration project?
+For years, as a journalist passionate about the environment and marine conservation, I have dreamed of both helping protect this natural wonder and reporting on its reality.
+Amid a sea of conflicting headlines about the Reef’s health, I wanted to see for myself what it is like to be part of a coral restoration project.

-As part of this initiative, I joined an amazing team planting corals to revive reef areas where coral cover had declined.
-At the same time, we worked hard to protect and nurture vibrant reef sites that are still flourishing.
+As part of this initiative, I joined a fantastic team that planted corals to revive reef areas where coral cover had declined.
+At the same time, we worked diligently to protect and nurture vibrant reef sites that continue to flourish.

 Coral nursery at Blue Pearl Bay